-Kathy Chamberlain – Founder/Interim Director of Outreach
+Kathy Chamberlain – Founder/Artistic Director

 Kathy Chamberlain began her training at age five at the Winifred-Bryan School of Dance where she was introduced to ballet.
 After realizing her dream of becoming a professional, she focused on classical ballet and made the switch to Etgen-Akinson School of Ballet.
 At age eleven, Kathy was accepted as an apprentice to the Dallas Metropolitan Ballet, where she was noticed by talent scout, Violette Verdy of New York City Ballet.